Problems We Found With Santa Ana, California Drinking WaterRSS

 High Levels Of Chromium 6 In Santa Ana Drinking Water

 Chromium 6 is a highly toxic metal not currently regulated by the EPA.
-Santa Ana tap water has recently averaged 780 parts per trillion for chromium 6.
-These levels are nearly 38 times higher than the concentration determined to have a negligible impact on cancer risk.
+Santa Ana tap water has recently averaged 1,010 parts per trillion for chromium 6.
+These levels are over 50 times higher than the concentration determined to have a negligible impact on cancer risk.
 For this reason, we recommend that Santa Ana residents take steps to remove chromium 6 from drinking water.

 Disinfection Byproduct (DBP) Levels In Santa Ana Drinking Water